Bio

 22 yo studying Philosophy double major in Business Administration.

-Currently a talent development intern at a Turkish Bank
+Currently a sustainability consulting intern at PwC

 I prioritize existential risks right now but I have not done my rigorous career prior yet.